 One of the biggest revenue boosters on UAS is getting featured on ‘On Sale This Week’ where seven selected assets are on 50% off for a week.
 We were very blessed to have our ‘RPG Magic SFX Pack’ featured on ‘On Sale This Week’ in Oct 2017.
 It had the best revenue within a short period than any other mega sale event we ever participated.

 I like how UAS has the option to add tags to your asset.
 Search is easy, fast and compact (old game asset store) where you can quickly browse through many assets at a time.
-I still prefer the old game asset store to the new, or maybe I’m too used to it.
-One thing I don’t like about the new game asset store is because of the audio/video previews for your asset pop outs in a new tab.
-You can’t listen to music and read the asset’s description at the same time.
+UAS also constantly updates their asset store front and takes in feedback from publishers to make the store efficient and better for both publishers and buyers!

 *Note* Customer needs Unity to download the files – many customers who purchased our assets didn’t know that!
 We had to refund some customers as they could not use unity to download the files.
 UAS’s invoice number allows the seller to check the customer’s purchase and if the customer has downloaded the asset.

 UAS now takes 3-15 days (*as of March 2019) for new assets to be accepted/reviewed.
-Waiting time is likely to dependant on how much assets are uploading assets at the time.
-However, if making small changes to an asset like changing the art or description is usually fast, it should take less than five days.
+Waiting time is likely to dependent on how much assets are uploading assets at the time.
+However, if making small changes to an asset like changing the art or description is usually fast, it should take less than two days.

 Once a customer made a purchase, it reflects immediately on the ‘Sales’ tab. 🙂